-For content sharing to work, the video system and the laptop must be on the same network.
-For this reason Proximity sharing might fail if your video system is connected to your company network via Expressway, and your laptop is connected via VPN (VPN client dependent).
+For content sharing to work, the video conferencing device and the laptop must be on the same network.
+For this reason Proximity sharing might fail if your video conferencing device is connected to your company network via Expressway, and your laptop is connected via VPN (VPN client dependent).